 Reserves Copyright Guidelines

-1. Books or Media - Small selections of books may be reformatted and placed on Electronic Reserve [see below].
-If multiple selections [chapters] are needed, the entire book will be placed on Reserve instead.
-Instructors may place their personal copies of books on Reserve.
-This excludes custom textbooks and those with disclaimers.
-Videos, DVDs and other nonprint media (either owned by JMU Libraries or by the instructor) may be placed on Reserve in the Rose Library or at Media Resources in Carrier Library.
+Instructors may place books owned by the JMU Libraries on reserve.
+They may also place their personal copies of books on reserve, excluding custom textbooks and those with disclaimers.
+Videos, DVDs, and other non-print media (either owned by JMU Libraries or by the instructor) may be placed on reserve in Rose Library or at Media Resources in Carrier Library.
 JMU Libraries assume no liability for materials that are lost or damaged.
-If neither the library nor the instructor owns the item needed, instructors must work with the Liaison Librarian assigned to their department to determine whether these materials may be acquired.
+Materials obtained through Interlibrary Loan or otherwise not owned by JMU Libraries or the instructor cannot be placed on reserve.
+If neither the library nor the instructor owns the item needed, instructors must contact the Liaison Librarian assigned to their department to determine whether the material may be acquired.

 Hard copies of periodicals owned by the library cannot be placed on reserve.
 However, instructors may place their personal copies of periodicals on reserve for which the library will assume no liability.

 Where licensing allows, e-books purchased by JMU Libraries can be linked to course reserve records.
 Printouts of e-books will not be placed on reserve.